 Exciting times for hair loss research

 These are irrefutably exciting times in the world of hair loss research, with multiple possible future treatments now waiting in the wings.
-The path to market will likely be a long and difficult one for many of them, however, meaning that anyone with hair loss would do well to weigh up their options sooner rather than later – particularly if the cause of their thinning is genetic as this will gradually worsen over time.
+The path to market will likely be a long and difficult one for many of them, however, meaning that anyone with hair loss would do well to weigh up their options sooner rather than later – particularly if the cause of their hair thinning or receding hairline is genetic, as this will gradually worsen over time.

-While some hair loss conditions can easily be diagnosed at home, others are less straightforward – making a visit to a reputable hair loss clinic a sensible idea for anyone concerned about thinning locks.
-A dedicated specialist will be able to provide not only a diagnosis and prognosis, but can also offer personalised treatment and hair growth booster recommendations, as well as on-going support and monitoring.
+While some hair loss conditions can easily be diagnosed at home, others are less straightforward – making a visit to a reputable hair loss clinic a sensible idea for anyone concerned about losing their hair.
+A dedicated specialist will be able to provide not only a diagnosis and prognosis, but can also offer personalised treatment recommendations, as well as supplementary hair growth supporting products in addition to on-going advice and monitoring.

 The Belgravia Centre is an organisation specialising in hair growth and hair loss prevention with two clinics and in-house pharmacies in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the world.
 View our Hair Loss Success Stories, which includes the world’s largest gallery of hair growth comparison photos and demonstrates the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time to arrange a free consultation.